JorjaFox/library/_source/_news/2003/national-examiner.md

 But Fox, 35, believes that although their constant flirting is a great dynamic for creating tension, a segue into sex would detract from the show's strong stories.

-She admits she'll be making goo-goo eyes at Grissom for the forseeable future.
+She admits she'll be making goo-goo eyes at Grissom for the foreseeable future.

 "I think we're going to have a very personal year for the characters," she reveals, "more-so that we've ever done."